-Further information about the ECREA TWG "Mediatization" can be found in its objectives and modus operandi.
-A summary of the TWG activities in 2011 can be accessed here.
+Further information about the ECREA section "Mediatization" can be found in its objectives and modus operandi.
+A summary of the former TWG Mediatization activities in 2011-14 can be found in the yearly reports below.
 Additionally you can contact a member of its management team.

 Please find here the ECREA TWG Mediatization Report 2014.